cap-js-community/cds-cucumber/docs/ENV.md

 ### CDS\_CUCUMBER\_DEBUG

-Used to increase the steps default timeout during debugging sessions and load the steps-browser-library via the webserver instead of injecting it.
+Used to increase the steps default timeout during debugging sessions, create symlink of the steps-browser-library (browser.js) and load it via the webserver instead of injecting it.

 Example:
 ```